 Sebaceous cysts are also often discovered after grooming when the hair is shorter and the cysts are more visible.
 It is also common for groomers to accidentally nick a cyst they cannot see, resulting in mild bleeding and scabbing, making the cyst more noticeable.

 Below is another picture of a cyst which was found on a dog’s neck under a thick layer of hair:

 The sebaceous cyst on the following picture appears as a raised, dark pink or purple lesion that is dry and flaky.

 They can also look pink.
 The cyst below looks like a pink, pearly bump that is raised and ovoid shape.

 Related post: 6 Types of Cysts in Dogs [With Pictures], and How to Treat

-Though unlikely to be cancerous, sebaceous cysts can significantly impact your dog’s quality of life.
+Though unlikely to be cancerous, they can significantly impact your dog’s quality of life.
 Some sebaceous cysts are not bothersome to the dog at all, but some may cause itching, pain, and irritation that causes your dog great distress.
 These cysts will need to be removed surgically.

 Although most sebaceous cysts are not dangerous and not cancerous, they can look like other types of of cysts that can be more harmful to your dog.
-As a result, just to be sure, your vet will likely take a sample for analysis (See our section “How To Identify Sebaceous Cysts”).
+Just to be sure, your vet will likely take a sample for analysis (See our section below “How To Identify Sebaceous Cysts”).

 Where Sebaceous Cysts Form

 Sebaceous cysts arise from the skin and the hair follicles located within it, so they may be found almost anywhere on a dog’s body.
-However, sebaceous cysts are most common on the top of the head, neck, chest, abdomen, and back.
-Sebaceous cysts are pretty rare on the feet, ears, or tail.
+However, they are most common on the top of the head, neck, chest, abdomen, and back.
+They are pretty rare on the feet, ears, or tail.
 You can see on the image below a sebaceous cyst located on a dog’s head, right next to the eye.